upenn-nets-2120/student-tests/example-autograder/README.md

     These correspond to the server IP and port that the backend server and database is running on (probably an EC2 instance or something similar).
 The `AUTH_TOKEN` is the token that this server requires to authenticate Gradescope.
 Set it to be the value of the token required by the server (which is set in the `.env` file in the `testit-server` server directory when it's started).
 Make sure this `.env` file is included when zipping the autograder, but it should be by default.

 4. In the `sample-submission` directory, add in all files required to run your sample solution to the assignment.
-You may delete/replace the already existing `index.js` and `package.json` that show an example.
-Note that you can find an example of what a Java server project would look like in the `example-java-server` folder, but if you actually wanted to use something like this, you would need to rename the folder to `sample-submission`.
+You may delete/replace the already existing `index.js`, `package.json` (for a Node.js server), `pom.xml` and `src` folder (for a Java project) that show an example.

 5. Modify `pre-test.sh` to contain the command(s) needed to setup the environment of your sample solution (before running the tests).
 Note that this script IS expected to terminate, so if you need to run a server or something similar to that, it must be done in the background: